What is a regional area?

 What makes Adelaide a great regional area in Australia for study?

 Renowned as one of Australia’s most liveable cities, Adelaide is known as the city designed for life.
+In fact, in 2021, Adelaide was ranked the third most liveable city in the world!
 One of the key factors that contributes to this reputation is its low cost of living.
 Adelaide is 14 per cent more affordable to live in than other major cities and boasts the lowest average rent in Australia.

 Another factor is Adelaide’s vibrant nightlife.
 From rooftop restaurants to decadent dessert bars, there’s no shortage of fun things to see and do in Adelaide.
 You can also check out any of Adelaide’s incredible dance floors if you need to shake off some stress from school.